paulveillard/cybersecurity-secure-software-supplychain-lifecyle/README.md

 - Determine which versions of what components were used in any given application and understand the impact of that change to mitigate risks in the SDLC.

+### 5) Monitor applications at runtime with contextual insights into vulnerabilities and threats to deployed workloads

 ## License
 MIT License & [cc](https://creativecommons.org/licenses/by/4.0/) license